zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

     @Override
     // Listen for the onFirstRemoteVideoDecoded callback.
-    // This callback occurs when the first video frame of the broadcaster is received and decoded after the broadcaster successfully joins the channel.
+    // This callback occurs when the first video frame of the host is received and decoded after the host successfully joins the channel.
     // You can call the setupRemoteVideo method in this callback to set up the remote video view. public void onFirstRemoteVideoDecoded(final int uid, int width, int height, int elapsed) {
         runOnUiThread(new Runnable() {